MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/createitem-acceptsharinginvitation.md

 The **CreateItem** operation is used to accept an invitation to share another user's calendar or contacts data.

-## Accept Sharing Invitation Request Example
+## Accept Sharing Invitation request example

 ### Description